-Subpart D-State Governments; Contents of Consolidated Plan
+Subpart D-State Governments; Contents of Consolidated Plan § 91.300 General.

-§91.300 General.

-(a) A complete consolidated plan consists of the information required in §91.300 through §91.330, submitted in accordance with instructions prescribed by HUD (including tables and narratives), or in such other format as jointly agreed upon by HUD and the state.
-A comprehensive housing affordability strategy consists of the information required in §§91.300 through 91.315(e), 91.315(h) through 91.315(m), 91.320(c), 91.320 (g), 91.225 and 91.330.

-(b) The State shall describe:

-(1) The lead agency or entity responsible for overseeing the development of the plan and the significant aspects of the process by which the consolidated plan was developed;

-(2) The identity of the agencies, groups, organizations, and others who participated in the process;

-(3) The State's consultations with:

-(i) Continuums of Care;

-(ii) Public and private agencies that address housing, health, social services, employment, or education needs of low-income individuals and families, homeless individuals and families, youth, and/or other persons with special needs;

-(iii) Publicly funded institutions and systems of care that may discharge persons into homelessness (such as health-care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions);
+- (a) A complete consolidated plan consists of the information required in § 91.300 through § 91.330, submitted in accordance with instructions prescribed by HUD (including tables and narratives), or in such other format as jointly agreed upon by HUD and the state.
+A comprehensive housing affordability strategy consists of the information required in §§ 91.300 through 91.315(e), 91.315(h) through 91.315(m), 91.320(c), 91.320 (g), 91.225 and 91.330. - (b) The State shall describe: - (1) The lead agency or entity responsible for overseeing the development of the plan and the significant aspects of the process by which the consolidated plan was developed; - (2) The identity of the agencies, groups, organizations, and others who participated in the process; - (3) The State's consultations with: - (i) Continuums of Care; - (ii) Public and private agencies that address housing, health, social services, employment, or education needs of low-income individuals and families, homeless individuals and families, youth, and/or other persons with special needs; - (iii) Publicly funded institutions and systems of care that may discharge persons into homelessness (such as health-care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and - (iv) Other entities. - (c) The plan shall contain a concise executive summary that includes the objectives and outcomes identified in the plan as well as an evaluation of past performance.

-(iv) Commencing with consolidated plans submitted on or after January 1, 2018, public and private organizations, including broadband internet service providers and organizations engaged in narrowing the digital divide;

-(v) Commencing with consolidated plans submitted on or after January 1, 2018, agencies whose primary responsibilities include the management of flood prone areas, public land or water resources, and emergency management agencies; and

-(vi) Other entities.

-(c) The plan shall contain a concise executive summary that includes the objectives and outcomes identified in the plan as well as an evaluation of past performance.
 The plan shall also contain a concise summary of the citizen participation process, public comments, and efforts made to broaden public participation in the development of the consolidated plan.

 [71 FR 6967, Feb.
 9, 2006, as amended at 76 FR 75970, Dec.
-5, 2011; 81 FR 91012, Dec.
-16, 2016]
+5, 2011]

-§91.305 Housing and homeless needs assessment.
+- § 91.305 Housing and homeless needs assessment. - (a) General.

-(a) General.
 The consolidated plan must provide a concise summary of the state's estimated housing needs projected for the ensuing five-year period.
-Housing data included in this portion of the plan shall be based on U.S. Census data, as provided by HUD, as updated by any properly conducted local study, or any other reliable source that the state clearly identifies and should reflect the consultation with social service agencies and other entities conducted in accordance with §91.110 and the citizen participation process conducted in accordance with §91.115.
-For a state seeking funding under the HOPWA program, the needs described for housing and supportive services must address the unmet needs of lowincome persons with HIV/AIDS and their families in areas outside of eligible metropolitan statistical areas.
+Housing data included in this portion of the plan shall be based on U.S. Census data, as provided by HUD, as updated by any properly conducted local study, or any other reliable source that the state clearly identifies and should reflect the consultation with social service agencies and other entities conducted in accordance with § 91.110 and the citizen participation process conducted in accordance with § 91.115.
+For a state seeking funding under the HOPWA program, the needs described for housing and supportive services must address the unmet needs of low-income persons with HIV/AIDS and their families in areas outside of eligible metropolitan statistical areas.